madeleineforbes/gwenbell.com/about.md

 I spoke at BlogHer the very next year, 2008.
 I spoke about syndicating your content. <mark>During this time I was a brand ambassador for Nintendo.</mark> I played games and wrote about them sometimes.
 Sweet gig, as you might imagine.

-<blockquote>Gwen Bell is a perfect example of someone who nails the community thing.
-She’s smart.
-She’s insightful.
-And despite her celebrity status, she is one of the most grounded people I’ve ever met. - Sarah J Bray</blockquote>

 **2009-2010** In 2009 I married a handsome programmer.
 We are now divorced, and at the time I learned a lot from him about programming.
 He worked for a startup that was acquired.
 While on our post-wedding vacation, I got an invite to Social Web Foo Camp, which I accepted.
 During that time I did commercial for HP, launched Best 09 (which grew to 730 participants in a few weeks).

 **2010-2012** From 2010 to 2013 I earned my living as a writer, consultant and speaker.
 I signed with a speaking agent, spoke at engagements all over the country, taught social web classes at the University of Colorado at Boulder, <mark>and was featured on the cover of a magazine for their 'Discover Something Wonderful' edition</mark>.
 The magazine is Experience Life, and I later did consulting with them and can't say enough good things about that team.
 I ran Reverb 10 with two fine people, from November 30 to December 30 2010.
 Three thousand people participated.